▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 • Current category of the Red List of the UICN: Least concern

-The size of the world population It has not been quantified, It is estimated between 189,000 and 483,000 individuals.
+The size of the world's population has not been quantified, Although it is estimated above 200.000 specimens.

 Alternative names: